esphome/esphome-docs/components/lvgl.rst

           focused:
             border_color: 0x00FF00

-Naturally, you can override these at the indivdual configuration level of each widget.
+Naturally, you can override these at the individual configuration level of each widget.
 This can be done in batches, using ``style_definitions`` configuration option of the main component.
 In the example below, you defined ``date_style``:

 .. code-block:: yaml